ray-project/ray/doc/source/train/user-guides/checkpoints.rst

 Saving and Loading Checkpoints
 ==============================

-Ray Train provides a way to save your model state during training with :class:`Checkpoints <ray.train.Checkpoint>`.
+Ray Train provides a way to snapshot training progress with :class:`Checkpoints <ray.train.Checkpoint>`.

 This is useful for:

-1. **Persist the best-performing model weights:** Save your model to persistent storage, and use it for downstream serving/inference.
+1. **Storing the best-performing model weights:** Save your model to persistent storage, and use it for downstream serving/inference.
 2. **Fault tolerance:** Handle node failures in a long-running training job on a cluster of pre-emptible machines/pods.
+3. **Distributed checkpointing:** When doing *model-parallel training*, Ray Train checkpointing provides an easy way to :ref:`upload model shards from each worker in parallel <train-distributed-checkpointing>`, without needing to gather the full model to a single node.
-3. **Integration with Ray Tune:** Checkpointing is required by certain :ref:`Ray Tune schedulers <tune-schedulers>`.
+4. **Integration with Ray Tune:** Checkpoint saving and loading is required by certain :ref:`Ray Tune schedulers <tune-schedulers>`.

 .. _train-dl-saving-checkpoints: